+Phone: UNKPD at 308-865-8911 Text: UNKPD at 308-865-8911

+3. Email: unkpd@unk.edu

-- 1. Phone: Contact UNKPD at 308-865-8911 - 2.
-Email: unkpd@unk.edu - 3.
-Emergency: If it is an emergency, simply dial 911.
+- 4. Emergency: If it is an emergency, simply dial or text 911.
 All law enforcement agencies in Buffalo County work from the same dispatch system.
-If dialing 911, the call will automatically be dispatched to the agency having primary jurisdiction. - 4.
-In person: Stop in the UNKPD, located at 2501 19th Avenue, or if you see an UNKPD officer in a vehicle, on foot, bicycle, get their attention and they will assist you. - 5.
+If dialing or texting 911, the call will automatically be dispatched to the agency having primary jurisdiction. - 5.
+In person: Stop at UNKPD, located at 2501 19th Avenue, or if you see a UNKPD officer in a vehicle, on foot or bicycle, get their attention and they will be happy to assist you. - 6.
 "Silent Witness" web page: for voluntary and confidential reporting, submit a "Silent Witness" form.

-Upon receipt of a call, UNK Police Officers are dispatched to the site of the complaint to investigate the situation.
-They prepare and submit incident reports for use by the UNK authorities, other law enforcement agencies, and city, county, state or federal prosecutors.
-All incident reports involving UNK students or reports that occur in the residence halls are forwarded to the Student Conduct Officer and/or the Office of Residence Life for review and potential disciplinary action.
+Upon receipt of a call, UNKPD is dispatched to the site of the complaint to investigate the situation.
+They prepare and submit incident reports for use by the UNK authorities, other law enforcement agencies, and city, county, state, or federal prosecutors.
+All incident reports involving UNK students or reports that occur in the residence halls are forwarded to the Student Conduct Office and/or the Office of Residence Life for review and potential disciplinary action.
 Incidents of sexual misconduct are forwarded to the University Title IX Coordinator.

 Reporting will assist the University in taking steps to ensure the safety of yourself and others.
-With such information, the University can also keep accurate records of the number of incidents occurring on University property, determine where there is a pattern of crime and alert the campus community to potential dangers.
+With such information, the University can also keep accurate records of the number of incidents occurring on University property and determine if there is a pattern of crime in order to alert the campus community to potential dangers.

-Every month, the UNKPD provides its Uniform Crime Report to the Nebraska Crime Commission as required for inclusion of crime statistics that is published annually by the Federal Bureau of Investigation.
+Every month, UNKPD provides its Uniform Crime Report to the Nebraska Crime Commission, as required, for inclusion of crime statistics that is published annually by the Federal Bureau of Investigation.
 The yearly report provides detailed statistical information and is available at public libraries.

-The University strongly encourages accurate and prompt reporting of all crimes to the UNKPD.
-The crime may, and should, be reported to local law enforcement agencies (KPD, BCSO and/or NSP) if the incident occurred off campus.
+The University strongly encourages accurate and prompt reporting of all crimes to UNKPD or a campus security authority if on campus, and/or it can be reported to local law enforcement agencies (KPD, BCSO and/or NSP) if the incident occurred off campus, when the victim of crime elects to, or is unable to, make such a report.
 If unable to make the report, it is desired that someone else (witness, family member, etc.) who is aware of the incident does the reporting to ensure that the police are aware of the situation.
 Law enforcement will provide safety planning and should be notified, even if the incident is reported to other entities, internal or external, to the University.
 Victims and witnesses have the right to report any crime to law enforcement.

 Not everyone may want to report crimes and/or press charges.
 It is the right of victims, no matter what the crime, to not report the crime to UNKPD, a CSA, or any other authority.
-However, it is important for the safety of campus, as well as for the community as a whole, that any crime is reported so that appropriate measures can be taken (timely warnings, more police patrols, etc.).
-In addition, reporting helps ensure that statistics publicized by the University are accurate.
+However, it is important for the safety of campus, as well as for the community, that any crime is reported so that appropriate measures can be taken (timely warnings, additional police patrols, etc.).
+Furthermore, reporting helps ensure that the statistics that are reported and made available to the public by the University are accurate.
 The University allows victims and witnesses to provide crime information on a voluntary, confidential basis if so desired.